hschwane/mpUtils/README.md

 # mpUtils
 A windows and linux c++ library with some utilities I use in a lot of my projects.
-It also features support for computer graphics applications using openGL and CUDA.
+Graphical applications can be created with OpenGL and ImGui.
+For 2D graphics, a higher level game engine like API is in progress.
+In addition mpUtils also offers some helper functions for CUDA.
+To see a list of all features go to [features](#features).

 -------------------------

 ## installation

 To use mpUtils you need to build and install it yourself from sources.
+You can also add it as a submodule to your project.

 ### dependencies